 Being on a management team comes with a lineup of responsibilities, and one responsibility may include onboarding new hires to your team.

 You may think the tasks of the new hire's role are obvious, but you also already know the ropes at your company.
 New hires are just getting started and being introduced to all aspects of the job, organization, and team culture.

-With stats indicating that 22% of new hires leave a position within the first 45 days, the onboarding process is integral for making employees feel comfortable and capable for tackling the job at hand.
+With stats indicating that 22% of new hires leave a position within the first 45 days, the onboarding program makes employees feel comfortable and capable of tackling the job.

 Start with an HR Orientation

 The first thing newly hired employees should do on their first day is have an employee orientation with the HR Manager, hiring manager, or the company's designated onboarding personnel.
 The direct manager of the new employee should also be involved in this process.

 During this time, provide the new hire with any necessary paperwork they need to fill out, an employee handbook with company policies, and other documentation they may need to move forward.
 An onboarding checklist can keep you on track.

 Sharing the company culture, mission statement, and vision are three ways to teach the new employee about the team's values, guiding principles, and long-term goals.
 Providing a copy of the organizational chart is another way for individuals to learn more about how each department operates and how the entire process of work flows through the business.
 These insights will help the employee understand the key building blocks that support the company's people and resources.

 From the restrooms to the office kitchen and the conference rooms to the printing stations, it is customary to give new hires a tour of the office on their first day.
 In addition to the obvious office highlights, be sure to point out the lesser-known locations, such as the mail room, office supplies closet, HR, and security offices.